Emanuel; God with us: You can ‘Cancel’ Christmas – but you can’t ‘Cancel’ Christ!

 A little perspective is here brought to bear, in light of any attempt to ‘cancel’ God, or His Son.
 They would do well to heed the warning to, “Do homage to the Son, that He not become angry, and you perish in the way, For His wrath may soon be kindled.
 How blessed are all who take refuge in Him!”
 (Psalm 2:12)

-There have been many societies that have tried to crush Christianity (not to mention the People of the Book; the Jews) and the message of the Cross (especially: atheistic communism, in modern history, like in Cambodia, Venezuela and Russia to name but a few); also, in the West, they have diluted the first advent – the coming of God in the flesh through Jesus Christ – by adding a lot of noise to Christmas: shop-til-you-drop materialism, over-indulgence, the myth of Father Christmas (as much fun as he is) and many other additional things.
+There have been many societies that have tried to crush Christianity and the message of the Cross (not to mention the People of the Book; the Jews themselves, but especially: atheistic communism, in modern history, like in Cambodia, Venezuela and Russia to name a few).
+In the West, they have diluted the first advent – the coming of God in the flesh through Jesus Christ – by adding a lot of noise to Christmas: shop-til-you-drop materialism, over-indulgence, the myth of Father Christmas (as much fun as he is) and much more besides.
+But, should this worry us?
+Does Christianity ‘need’ Christmas?

 The fact remains that the message of Jesus coming (the good news) – His living sinlessly among us; the efficacy of the Cross; the power of His Resurrection in defeating Death; His ascension, in victory, to the Father’s right hand, to intercede and prepare a place for us – still stands and will always stand.
 It is also worth noting that the church always grows faster when it is under persecution and oppression, as it stands out as a light to the world in stark contrast to the darkness which surrounds it.